-RM's transport sector is comprised of the following segments: road transportation, railway transport, air transportation and naval transportation. length of 10,897 km (including: 9,386 km - on the right bank of Dniester, 1,511 km - on the left bank of Dniester; hard-surface roads: 8,894 km - on the right bank of Dniester and 1,470 km - on the left bank of Dniester) (Table 1-44) has the municipality of Chisinau as its principal hub, intersection of the principal national and international roads crossing the country.
+RM's transport sector is comprised of the following segments: road transportation, railway transport, air transportation and naval transportation.

+Road Transportation.
+The national network of roads has a total length of 10,897 km (including: 9,386 km - on the right bank of Dniester, 1,511 km - on the left bank of Dniester; hard-surface roads: 8,894 km - on the right bank of Dniester and 1,470 km on the left bank of Dniester) (Table 1-44) has the municipality of Chisinau as its principal hub, intersection of the principal national and international roads crossing the country.